MarcoPoloResearchLab/prompts/MIGRATION.md

 - Card clicks now emit a floating bubble animation that mirrors the active theme for richer feedback.
 - Copy/share controls emit toast notifications handled by a dedicated Alpine factory; toasts surface in the top-right corner instead of per-card banners.
 - Card action rows now include a bubble like toggle; the button tracks a local count, reflects pressed state, and sits between copy and share.
+- Copy buttons in light theme swap to the dark accent token so their labels remain legible against the outline treatment.
 - Hash deep-links highlight cards using `data-linked-card="true"` and trigger smooth scroll after render.

 ## Event Contracts